 - Calcipotriene can help soften the thick patches of skin on the scalp.

 - Corticosteroids are the most common treatment for scalp psoriasis.
-They work by reducing redness, swelling, itching and scaling.
-There are some risks associated with long-term use, so usually corticosteroids are part of a short-term treatment plan.
-Corticosteroids are available in creams, in gels, and as injections.
+They work by reducing redness and discoloration, swelling, itching, and scaling.
+There are some risks associated with long-term use, so usually, corticosteroids are part of a short-term treatment plan.
+Corticosteroids are available in creams, in gels, and injections.

 - Light treatment can effectively reduce symptoms.
 It requires you to visit a dermatologist for treatment two to three times per week, or to purchase a home device (which is typically covered by medical insurance).